Package Leaflet: Information for the User

 What can happen if a blood clot forms in an artery?

-Like a blood clot in a vein, a blood clot in an artery can cause serious problems.
+Like a blood clot in a vein, a clot in an artery can cause serious problems.
 For example, it can cause a heart attack or a stroke.

-Factors that Increase Your Risk of a Blood Clot in an Artery
+Factors that increase your risk of a blood clot in an artery

-If you have one or more of these conditions or if any of them are particularly severe, your risk of developing a blood clot may be increased even further.
+If you have one or more of these conditions or if any of them are particularly severe, the risk of having a blood clot may be increased further.

 Cervical cancer is caused by a human papillomavirus (HPV) infection.
 It has been reported that it occurs more frequently in women who use the pill for more than 5 years.
-It is not known whether this observation is due to the use of hormonal contraceptives or other factors, such as differences in sexual behavior.
+It is not known if this observation is due to the use of hormonal contraceptives or to other factors, such as differences in sexual behavior.

 If you have any blood or urine tests, inform your doctor that you are taking Zoely, as it may affect the results of some tests.

-Use of Zoely with Other Medications
+Use of Zoely with Other Medicines

 Pregnancy and Breastfeeding

-Consult your doctor or pharmacist before using any medication.
+Consult your doctor or pharmacist before taking any medicine.

-Driving and Operating Machinery
+Driving and Using Machines

 When and how to take the tablets

-The Zoely blister contains 28 tablets: 24 white tablets with active ingredients (numbers 1 to 24) and four yellow tablets without active ingredients (numbers 25 to 28).
+The Zoely blister pack contains 28 tablets: 24 white tablets with active ingredients (numbers 1 to 24) and four yellow tablets without active ingredients (numbers 25 to 28).

-Choose one of the seven stickers with day indicators, the one in the gray column that starts with your start day.
-For example, if you start on a Wednesday, use the sticker that indicates “WED”.
-Attach it to the blister, just above the row of white active tablets, where it says “Place the day of the week sticker here”.
-This allows you to check if you have taken your daily tablet.
+Each time you start a new Zoely blister pack, take the white active tablet, identified with the number 1, in the top left corner (see "Start").
+Choose from the seven stickers with day indicators, the one in the gray column that starts with your start day.
+For example, if you start on a Wednesday, use the day-of-the-week sticker that says "WED".
+Stick it on the blister pack, just above the row of white active tablets, where it says "Place day sticker here".
+This allows you to check if you took your daily tablet.

 Some users may not have menstruation every month while taking the yellow tablets.
-If you have taken Zoely every day according to these instructions, it is unlikely that you are pregnant (see also section 3, “If you have missed one or two periods”).
+If you have taken Zoely every day according to these instructions, it is unlikely that you are pregnant (see also section 3, "If you have missed one or two menstruations").

-Start of your first Zoely package
+Start of your first Zoely pack

 If you have not used any hormonal contraceptive in the previous month

 Start taking Zoely on the first day of your cycle (i.e., the first day of your menstruation).
-Zoely will act immediately.
+Zoely will work immediately.
+You do not need to use an additional contraceptive method.

-You can start taking Zoely on the day after taking the last tablet of your current pill package (this means there is no interruption in taking the tablets).
-If your current pill package also contains inactive tablets (placebo), you can start Zoely on the day after taking the last active tablet (if you are not sure which one, ask your doctor or pharmacist).
+You can start taking Zoely the day after you took the last tablet from your current pill pack (this means there is no interruption in taking the tablets).
+If your current pill pack also contains inactive tablets (placebo), you can start Zoely the day after you take the last activetablet (if you are not sure which one it is, ask your doctor or pharmacist).
+You can also start later, but never after the day following the interruption of taking the pills you are taking now (or the day after the last inactive tablet of your current pill).
+If you are using a vaginal ring or transdermal patch, it is best to start using Zoely on the day you remove the ring or patch.
+You can also start, at the latest, on the day you would have started using the next ring or patch.

-However, if you have sex, make sure to use a barrier contraceptive method during the first seven days you take Zoely.
+You can stop taking the minipill on any day and start taking Zoely the next day.
+But if you have had sex, make sure to use a barrier contraceptive method during the first seven days you are taking Zoely.

-However, if you have sex, make sure to use a barrier contraceptive method during the first seven days you take Zoely.
+Start using Zoely when your next injection is due or on the day the implant or intrauterine system is removed.
+But if you have had sex, make sure to use a barrier contraceptive method during the first seven days you are taking Zoely.

 After having a baby

 You can start taking Zoely between 21 and 28 days after giving birth.
-If you start after the 28th day, you should use a barrier contraceptive method during the first seven days you use Zoely.
+If you start after the 28th day, you should also use a barrier contraceptive method during the first seven days you use Zoely.
 If, after giving birth, you have had sex before starting to take Zoely, make sure you are not pregnant or wait until your next menstruation.
-If you want to start taking Zoely after giving birth and are breastfeeding, also read section 2 “Pregnancy and breastfeeding”.
+If you want to start taking Zoely after giving birth and are breastfeeding, also read section 2 "Pregnancy and breastfeeding".

 After a spontaneous or induced abortion